storesafe/cordova-sqlite-storage/README.md

 - This plugin does *not* support the database creation callback or standard database versions.
 Please read the **Database schema versions** section below for tips on how to support database schema versioning.
 - This plugin does *not* support the synchronous Web SQL interfaces.
 - Error reporting is not 100% compliant, with some issues described below.
-- In case of a transaction with an sql statement error for which there is no error handler, the error handler does not return `false`, or the error handler throws an exception, the plugin will fire more sql statement callbacks before the transaction is aborted with ROLLBACK.
 - Known issues with handling of certain ASCII/UNICODE characters as described below.
 - This plugin supports some non-standard features as described below.